ParticipaPY/politic-bots/src/bot_detector/README.md

 ### Run

-Currently, the solution takes all of the authors of the tweets collected during the primary and general elections in Paraguay and checks their probability of being a bot.
-To run execute `python run.py` from the directory `bot_detector`
+By default, the solution takes the list of all of the authors of the tweets collected during the primary and general elections in Paraguay and checks their probability of being a bot.
+To execute run `python run.py` from the directory `bot_detector`.

+#### List of users to examine
+A list of Twitter handlers (without @) can be passed as part of the command line if the analysis wants to be conducted on a subset list of tweet authors `python run.py --users=["MaritoAbdo", "EfrainAlegre"]`